I have a few questions for you, and be honest:

 In contrast to those modern comforts that give you instant gratification how would you feel about yourself if instead…

-Instead of binge watching netflix or playing video games you went outside and interacted with other humans, perhaps while learning a nw skill or engaging in some kind of recreational activity or building a new skill?
+Instead of binge-watching Netflix or playing video games you went outside and interacted with other humans, perhaps while learning a new skill or engaging in some kind of recreational activity or building a new skill?

 How would you look, feel and perform if you prepped healthy meals for yourself?
 Would you be more desirable to women, have more energy to be more outgoing and have the mental focus to kick more ass in your career?

 Men have not taken the human race from hunter-gatherers chasing wildebeest on the savannahs of East Africa to where we are today because of comfort, safety or instant gratification.

 The truth is we are hard-wired with “neurochemical reward system” that make us happy ONLY through moving forward, exploring the unknown, struggle, danger and accomplishment.

 That is the real secret to a happy fulfilling and meaningful life filled with adventures and great enthusiasms!

 Imagine waking up every day with energy and confidence and enthusiasm.

 Imagine being the kind of man who rolls out of bed at the same early hour every day, reviews his goals, sets his agenda carpe the fuck out of that diem”